Irish art: 1150 to 1550

+1550 to 1700

+Wars, rebellions, and unrest, concentrated in the late 16th century, from 1641 to the 1650s, and after 1688, greatly hindered the developments of the arts, and the processes exemplified by the Flight of the Earls in 1607 largely brought to an end the position of the old elites of Gaelic Ireland, who had been a mainstay of patronage for artists.

 The visual arts were slow to develop in Early Modern Ireland, due to political disruption, and the lack of patrons in either government, the church, and wealthy resident landowners or business class interested in art.
 Yet beginning in the late 17th century, Irish painting began to develop, especially in portraiture and landscape painting.
-These painters typically looked outside Ireland for influence, training and clients who were wealthy enough to afford the purchase of art.
-For example, Walter Frederick Osborne developed his open air painting in France whereas Sir William Orpen studied in London.
-However, what is now the National College of Art and Design in Dublin has existed since founded as the Dublin Art School in 1746.
-Its founder Robert West had studied drawing and painting at the French Academy under François Boucher and Jean-Baptiste van Loo.